status-im/open-bounty/README.md

 ## Running

 ### Ethereum node
-There are two options for connecting to an Ethereum node: either run a local node or connect to a remote one like Infura.
+There are two options for connecting to an Ethereum node: either run a local node with an unlocked account, or connect to a remote Geth node or Infura.
+We will be connecting to Ropsten which is a test Ethereum network.

 #### Local